Svitlana Zakharova (singer)

 Her repertoire includes more than 300 songs, arias, romances, author's works in Russian, Ukrainian, English, German, French, Italian, Spanish.

 Biography

 Zaharova was born in Donetsk to People's Artist of Ukraine opera singer and professor Alina Korobko and engineer Eduard Fedorovych Zakharov.
 In 2011, she married Ukrainian singer Dmytro Ihorevych Altukhov.
-In 2014, the family moved to Odessa.
-Zakharova leads an active concert activity, and also performs in charity concerts in churches and museums in Odessa.
+In 2014, the family moved to Odesa.
+Zakharova leads an active concert activity, and also performs in charity concerts in churches and museums in Odesa.

 Education

 In 2001, Zaharova she graduated from Donetsk music school number 1 named.
 M. Leontovich specialty piano.
 In 2004 she graduated from Donetsk College - a secondary general educational institution of a new type.
 In 2010 she graduated with honors from Donetsk National University and received the qualification of a specialist in jurisprudence.
 In 2011 she graduated with honors from the magistracy Donetsk State Music Academy.
 S. S. Prokofiev.
 In 2013 she graduated from SMW Circle in the Square Theatre School majoring in Broadway acting and singing, New York, USA.